Garden City, New York: 20th century

+In 1919, Garden City incorporated as a village.
+Through this municipal incorporation, the Garden City Estates section – along with roughly all other areas within the boundaries of the Garden City School District – merged with the older part of Garden City, being incorporated into the new village's territory.
+This was made possible through an agreement reached between all major neighborhoods in the new village, to ensure balanced representation in the village government and to reduce opposition to the plan by addressing such concerns; this agreement is known as the Community Agreement.

-The area to the west of Garden City, named Garden City Estates, was established in 1907.
-It was merged with Garden City with both incorporated as the Village of Garden City in 1919.
-Garden City's growth promoted the development of many nearby towns, including Stewart Manor, Garden City Park, Garden City South and East Garden City.
+Garden City's growth during the early 20th century promoted the development of many nearby towns, including Stewart Manor, Garden City Park, Garden City South and East Garden City.

-The Village is home to three golf courses – the first having been laid out under the direction of Devereux Emmet in 1896 and now called the Garden City Golf Club.
-Subsequently, the now-named Cherry Valley Club (originally Salisbury Club) and Garden City Country Club were opened.
+The Village is home to three golf courses, the first having been laid out under Devereux Emmet's direction in 1896 and now called the Garden City Golf Club.
+Subsequently, the now-named Cherry Valley Club (originally Salisbury Club) and Garden City Country Club opened.
 For a short time in the late 1920s a fourth course existed, the Old Westbury Golf Club (initially the Intercollegiate Golf Club), east of Clinton Road (CR 1).